-Because Courtney rolled a critical 9, she gets to roll one additional die.
-She rolls and gets another critical 9.
-This one wasn't part of her initial roll, though, so she doesn't get to roll another additional die.
+Because Courtney rolled a Critical (4), she gets to roll one additional die.
+She rolls and gets another Critical (4).
+This one wasn't part of her initial roll, so she doesn't get to roll another additional die.

-Marco did not roll any criticals 1 in his initial roll, so he doesn't roll any additional dice.
+Marco did not roll any Criticals (49) in his initial roll, so he doesn't roll any additional dice.